 Jan Bogumił Plersch.
 Works by the royal painter on exhibition in the Royal Łazienki

 The exhibition "In the grip of artistic fervour.
 Jan Bogumił Plersch – Court painter to King Stanisław August" will take the form of walks around the buildings decorated by Jan Bogumił Plersch.
 They include the Palace on the Isle, the Royal Theatre in the Old Orangery, the White Pavilion and the Myślewicki Palace.
-It will be possible to visit the exhibition individually, in the buildings’ opening hours, or join guided tours (on Monday at 11.00, Tuesday through Sunday at 11.00, 14.00 and 16.00 - meeting point near the checkout desk in the Old Orangery, no reservations, limited capacity).
+It will be possible to visit the exhibition individually, in the buildings’ opening hours, or join guided tours (Tuesday through Sunday at 11.00 and 14.00 - meeting point near the checkout desk in the Old Orangery, no reservations, limited capacity).
 Tickets to the exhibition (individual visits and guided tours): PLN 30 – standard, PLN 20 – reduced, PLN 1 – children and students up to 25 years of age.

 Visitors will have a chance to admire wall paintings and plafonds, making up a historical tale of the artistic career of the painter and his patron – Stanisław August – which unfolded in the Royal Łazienki.
 Visitors will learn about the messages hidden in the decorations by Jan Bogumił Plersch, and the socio-political programme which they embody.
 Each building contains an information board with a map designating the location of each project by the artist.

 The exhibition will feature, among other works, the plafond "Zephyr and Flora" in the Myślewicki Palace – the only preserved plafond painting in all Warsaw’s residential interiors – as well as its original design, borrowed from the Print Room of the Warsaw University Library.